ocaml/dune/doc/quick-start.rst

      (deps    (:first-dep foo.cppo.ml) <other files that foo.ml includes>) (action  (run %{bin:cppo} %{first-dep} -o %{targets})))

-Defining a library with C stubs
+Defining a Library with C Stubs
 ===============================

 Assuming you have a file called ``mystubs.c``, that you need to pass